-Johnson wins 'huge' mandate for swift Brexit in UK election
+Britain speeds towards Brexit as Johnson wins large majority in election

 “Britain and the United States will now be free to strike a massive new Trade Deal after BREXIT.
 This deal has the potential to be far bigger and more lucrative than any deal that could be made with the E.U.,” Trump wrote on Twitter “Celebrate Boris!”

-Educated at the country’s most elite school and known for his bombastic rhetoric, the 55-year-old Johnson should now be able to lead Britain out of the EU by Jan.
-31, the current deadline, but will face the complex task of negotiating his country’s future relationship with the bloc.
+Johnson, 55, will now be able to lead Britain out of the EU by Jan.
+31, 10 months after the original deadline of March 29, which was repeatedly pushed back as a gridlocked parliament failed to take any clear decisions on Brexit.

+However, with the complex task of negotiating his country’s future relationship with the bloc still ahead of him, he may struggle to reunite a divided nation.

-A divisive figure seen by many opponents as a populist charlatan who played fast and loose with the facts and made unrealistic promises, Johnson may struggle to reunite a divided nation.
+Many voters regard him as a populist charlatan who played fast and loose with the facts and made unrealistic promises.

-But his party’s landslide win marks the ultimate failure of opponents of Brexit, who tried to thwart the 2016 referendum vote through complex legislative maneuvers and could not convert huge anti-Brexit street protests into a coherent political strategy.
+But his landslide win marks the ultimate failure of the anti-Brexit camp, who tried to thwart the 2016 referendum vote through complex legislative maneuvers and could not convert huge anti-Brexit street protests into a coherent political strategy.

+With Labour split and unclear on Brexit, the strongly anti-Brexit Liberal Democrats had hoped to do well but they won only 11 seats, a crushing result.
+Party leader Jo Swinson lost her seat in Scotland to the SNP and resigned.

-With results in from almost all 650 parliamentary seats, the Conservatives had won 361, their biggest election win since Margaret Thatcher’s 1987 triumph.
+With results in from all but one of the 650 parliamentary seats, the Conservatives had won 364, their biggest election win since Margaret Thatcher’s 1987 triumph.

 Labour, led since 2015 by the veteran socialist Corbyn, had won just 203 seats, the party’s worst result since 1935.

-Corbyn’s offer of a radical agenda of failed to win over voters, while his equivocal position on Brexit left many angry and confused, especially in Red Wall areas where large majorities had voted for Brexit in 2016.
+Corbyn’s offer of nationalizations and big state spending failed to win over voters, while his equivocal position on Brexit left many angry and confused, especially in Red Wall areas where large majorities had voted for Brexit in 2016.

-Corbyn said he would quit as Labour leader after a period of reflection.
+Corbyn said he would quit as Labour leader after a “process of reflection”.

-Sterling soared, on course for one of its biggest one-day gains in the past two decades.
-The pound hit a 19-month high versus the dollar and its strongest levels against the euro since shortly after the 2016 Brexit referendum.
+The party now faces a brutal battle between Corbyn’s socialist followers and his centrist critics.

 After Jan.
 31, Britain will enter a transition period during which it will negotiate a new relationship with the EU.

-This can run until the end of December 2022 under current rules, but the Conservatives have pledged not to extend the transition beyond the end of 2020.
+This can run until the end of 2022, but the Conservatives have pledged not to extend the transition beyond 2020.

-A big majority may allow Johnson to extend the trade talks beyond 2020 because he could overrule the Brexit hardline European Research Group (ERG) faction in the party.
+A big majority may allow Johnson to extend trade talks beyond 2020 because he could overrule the Brexit hardline European Research Group (ERG) faction in the party.

-“The bigger the Tory majority of course the less influence over this the ERG and Eurosceptics will have,” said Brexit Party leader Nigel Farage, whose anti-EU campaigning played a major part in persuading former Conservative Prime Minister David Cameron to call the 2016 referendum.
+“The bigger the Tory majority of course the less influence over this the ERG and Eurosceptics will have,” said hardline Brexiteer Nigel Farage, whose anti-EU campaigning played a major part in persuading former Conservative Prime Minister David Cameron to call the 2016 referendum.

 “It will be called Brexit but it won’t really be,” Farage said.

-Johnson was helped by Farage’s party, which stood down hundreds of candidates to prevent the pro-Brexit vote from being split.
-The Brexit Party poached a significant number of voters from Labour.
+Johnson was helped by Farage’s Brexit Party, which stood down hundreds of candidates to prevent the pro-Brexit vote from being split.
+The insurgent party poached a significant number of voters from Labour.

-Labour now faces a civil war between the socialists who control it and moderates who will demand power.

-“This is obviously a very disappointing night for the Labour Party,” Corbyn said after being re-elected in his own north London electoral seat.
-He said he would not lead the party in any future elections.
+In his victory speech, Johnson gave no details of how he would handle Brexit after Jan.
+31. Instead, he made a typically light-hearted offer to his supporters.

+“Let’s get Brexit done but first, my friends, let’s get breakfast done.”

 See also: